Learn To Love Yourself With This Breathing Meditation

 - Lay somewhere comfortable on your back.

 - Put on a playlist with three of your favorite songs.
-Try to let the first two songs be more up beat and the last soothing.
-Anything that suits your taste.
 Or you can use one of my Breathwork playlists.

-- Close your eyes (use an eye mask if you have one) and breathe as per the instructions above to the first two songs.
+- Close your eyes (you can use an eye mask if you have one) and breathe as per the instructions above to the first two songs.
 This might feel like work, but just stick with it and focus on the breath.
 Feel your belly and chest rise.
 Feel the breath move in and out of the body.

 - Once the third song begins release the breath and begin to breathe in and out of the nose.
 Let your body vibrate here for as long as you like.